kaf-lamed-beyt/stargazer/README.md

 # stargazer

-> A GitHub App built with [Probot](https://github.com/probot/probot) that get notified when someone stars your project
+Get notified when someone stars your project

 ## Setup